muziejus/wandering-rocks/markdown/spacetime.md

 demonstrates the “intrinsic connectedness of temporal and spatial relationships that are artistically expressed in literature.”
-Based on Einstein’s Theory of Relativity, the chronotope “expresses the inseparability of space and time” (Bakhtin, 84) Many critical geographers (Massey, Soja, Harvey) have insisted on merging the two for decades now, but doing so continues to present challenges to literary study, at least when thinking about the worlds a novel creates.
+Based on Einstein’s Theory of Relativity, the chronotope “expresses the inseparability of space and time” (84).
+Many critical geographers (Massey, Soja, Harvey) have insisted on merging the two for decades now, but doing so continues to present challenges to literary study, at least when thinking about the worlds a novel creates.